wagtail-packages/wagtail-devtools/docs/content_types.md

 The `content_types` report will generate a report for all content types in the project.

+**Note:** It will work best if you have a full set of test data for all content types.

 Reports can be generated for:

 - Pages